dstotijn/mcp-dutch-postal-codes/README.md

 # mcp-dutch-postal-codes

-[MCP](https://modelcontextprotocol.io/) server for retrieving Dutch address information by postcal code or WGS84 coordinates.
+[MCP](https://modelcontextprotocol.io/) server for retrieving Dutch address information by postal code or WGS84 coordinates.

+This server is built using the official [MCP Go SDK](https://github.com/modelcontextprotocol/go-sdk).

 ## Requirements